rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

   API governance&mdash;a single platform with all these functions helps in user-access control and API policy implementation.

-- **Anypoint Connectors**: Make it easy to connect out-of-the-box tools and assets.
-You can connect systems faster, and Connectors ensures that you don't need to create the API from scratch.
+- **Anypoint Connectors**: Makes it easy to connect out-of-the-box tools and assets.
+You can connect systems faster, and Anypoint Connectors ensures that you don't need to create the API from scratch.

 - **Flow Designer**: Helps newbies in API development.
 It is a web-based, intuitive interface that acts like a wizard and provides guidance in Mulesoft